Umang8251/Quiz-Game/README.md

 This is a Quiz Game programmed in C language by Umang, designed using various data structures such as Stacks, and Priority Queue.
 It is a project from 3rd semester of PES University, Bengaluru under course Data Structures and its Applications.

 ## Requirements(hardware and software) :
-The files have to be run with the make -f palin_make.mk command on the command prompt followed by a.exe command.

-Instruction to install make: https://linuxhint.com/run-makefile-windows/

 To run this program you will require :

 Hardware: A fully-functional computer system with all basic hardware such as mouse, keyboard, etc.